Realiserad/fish-ai/README.md

 docker build -f tests/archlinux-base/Dockerfile .
 ```

-The Python module containing most of the business logic can be tested using
+The Python modules containing most of the business logic can be tested using
 `pytest`.